Financial-Times/origami/apps/for-everyone-website/src/content/docs/about/what-is-new.md

 - Trust: always an on brand experience.
 - Product: features delivered more quickly with fewer bugs.

-How does o3 features help achieve these exactly?
+How do o3 features help achieve these exactly?
 Let's look in more detail.

 ## Design guidelines

 We've always heard pretty good feedback about our technical documentation.
 For the most part engineering teams know how to use Origami.
 They don't always no where or why, and designers are left guessing too.
 This leads to user interface being reused in ways never intended.
-Forced into place for unsuitable purposes, causing confusing, inconsistency of experience, and inaccessible products.
+Forced into place for unsuitable purposes which can lead to a confusing, inconsistent, or inaccessible product experience.

 All Origami components now include thorough design guidelines.
 These capture our design thinking, along with justifying user research, and provide clear does and don'ts for reuse in new products or features.